Culture of South Korea: Pansori

-Pansori is a traditional musical art form within Korea that dates back to the Joseon Dynasty (1392–1897), "pan" meaning an open space where individuals come to gather and "sori" meaning sound.
-Pansori performances consist of a singer and a drummer, the singer telling the story using special techniques that require years of training, and the drummer producing beats for the story to flow and also morally supporting the singer.
+Pansori is a form of traditional musical art within Korea that dates back to the Joseon dynasty (1392–1897), "pan" meaning an open space where individuals come to gather and "sori" meaning sound.
+Pansori performances consist of a singer and a drummer, the singer sings out the story using special techniques that require years of training, and the drummer producing beats to help the story flow and also to support the singer.
 Members of the audience are also encouraged to take part in the performance and support the singer.

 The purpose of Pansori was to tell tales and stories to individuals who would take the time to listen since most stories range from three hours to eight or nine hours from start to finish.
-There are five traditional stories that are performed for audiences, but since pansori is orally transmitted, there have been many stories lost throughout history.
+There are five traditional stories that are performed for audiences, but since pansori is mostly orally transmitted, there have been many stories lost throughout history.
 Each story contains a theme, whether it be about filial piety, love, or the sorrows of individuals releasing their "han".
 "Han" is an emotion within a person that is negative and usually is tied with grieving, regret, or resentment.

+Chuseok

+Chuseok, also known as Hangawi, comes from the agrarian era of Korean society, and is considered one of the biggest holidays for the Korean people.
+Historians believe Chuseok originated 2000 years ago, and was originally a festival that held a weaving competition.
+Chuseok is recognized as a public holiday, which allows for work to be suspended until the celebration is over.

+The holiday is held on the 15th day of the 8th month of the Lunar calendar.
+It is a celebration of the Korean peoples' ancestors and is used as a time to give thanks for a good farming season.
+Chuseok lasts for 3 days, and it is a time spent with family to eat tradition food and play tradition games.
+Songpyeon is traditionally eaten during this time, and is a rice cake that contains a filling.